 Even if you don’t care about dynamic features, it’s a good idea to use app bundles.
 If your app is properly modularized, it’ll reduce the final app size.
-Apart from that, Google is requiring that new apps submitted to Google Play will use app bundles starting from the second half of 2021.
+Besides, since August 2021, Google requires that new apps submitted to Google Play use app bundles.
 Moreover, apps larger than 150 MB will have to use either Play Feature Delivery or Play Asset Delivery.

 Play Feature Delivery delivers dynamic features to the user via app bundle features and APIs.
 You’ll learn more about these later.
 As for Play Asset Delivery, the logic is the same as Play Feature Delivery, but it applies to game assets.

 Google Play installs the split APKs on the user’s device and makes them appear as a single app.
 This is called an optimized APK.
 This optimized APK is built through a process called dynamic delivery.
 This optimizes the APK because dynamic delivery generates it using only the components that matter for the user’s specific device.